davidsbatista/davidsbatista.net/_posts/2023-09-15-Generative_AI_LLMs-Coursera.md

 		- soft prompts: prompt tuning

-Selective methods are those that fine-tune only a subset of the original LLM parameters.
+Selective methods fine-tune only a subset of the original LLM parameters.
 There are several approaches that you can take to identify which parameters you want to update.
 You have the option to train only certain components of the model or specific layers, or even individual parameter types.
 Researchers have found that the performance of these methods is mixed and there are significant trade-offs between parameter efficiency and compute efficiency.